 Jessup River Wild Forest - Unit Management Plan

-The Jessup River Wild Forest (JRWF) area consists of 47,350 acres of State Forest Preserve lands in the towns of Arietta, Indian Lake, Lake Pleasant, and Wells in Hamilton County.
+The Jessup River Wild Forest consists of 47,350 acres of Forest Preserve lands in the towns of Arietta, Indian Lake, Lake Pleasant, and Wells in Hamilton County.
 The unit is bounded by Route 28 to the north and Route 30 in the southeast, as well as three wilderness areas: West Canada Lakes Wilderness to the west; Siamese Ponds Wilderness to the east, and Silver Lake Wilderness to the south.
 The state lands in this unit border, or are in close proximity to, the communities of Indian Lake, Piseco, Speculator and Wells.
-Route 30 bisects the unit and serves as the main access corridor.
-Many people enjoy hiking to the fire towers on Pillsbury and Snowy mountains, snowmobiling between Piseco Lake and Indian Lake, canoeing on Fall Stream, or camping on Mason Lake.
-Hunting, fishing, and trapping are also popular activities throughout the unit but particularly in and around Perkins Clearing, the Jessup River and the Miami River.

-Jessup River Wild Forest Unit Management Plan (PDF) (10.5 MB) This is a large document and may be slow to download.
+Jessup River Wild Forest Unit Management Plan - PDF (9.9 MB) - This is a large document and may be slow to download.
 As an alternative you may download specific sections using the links below.

 Sections for Easier Downloading